samlown/restfulness/README.md

 ### 0.2.0 - October 17, 2013

 Refactoring error handling and reporting so that it is easier to use and simpler.
+Removing some unnecessary logging stuff.

 ### 0.1.0 - October 16, 2013